Latedog/LostArts/Changelog/Dungeon__September_2020.md

 9/19:

 - Removed the older useItem and usePattern functions from Drops and Weapons that did not have a Player parameter
+- Fixed a bug that would not trigger Chest opening effects such as HauntedChest